 The Council Bluffs community has a long and great history that was not always visibly reflected in its core downtown district.

-In 2003, The Downtown Council Bluffs Plan (Downtown Plan) was specifically developed to outline projects that would restore the area to a vibrant unified district that would attract investments by both businesses and visitors.
-The Downtown Revitalization Fund (DRF) is the implementation vehicle to carry out the vision the Downtown Plan establishes.
+In 2003, The Community Council Bluffs Plan (Downtown Plan) was specifically developed to outline projects that would restore the area to a vibrant unified district that would attract investments by both businesses and visitors.
+The Community Revitalization Fund (CRF) is the implementation vehicle to carry out the vision the Community Plan establishes.

-Formerly the Storefront Grants Program, the Downtown Revitalization Fund focuses on projects that align with the Downtown Plan’s eight main criteria:
+Formerly the Storefront Grants Program, the Community Revitalization Fund focuses on projects that align with the Community Plan’s eight main criteria:

 - Continue Downtown’s role as the image center for the entire city.